Ex-Arizona assistant coach pleads guilty to bribery charge

-NEW YORK (AP) — Former Arizona assistant coach Emanuel Richardson has pleaded guilty to a bribery charge in a prosecution that exposed corruption in college basketball recruiting.
+NEW YORK (AP) — Former Arizona assistant coach Emanuel Richardson pleaded guilty to a bribery charge Tuesday in a prosecution that exposed corruption in college basketball recruiting.

-With Tuesday’s plea, Emanuel Richardson becomes the second former coach within a month to plead guilty in the case.
+Emanuel Richardson, 46, became the second former coach this month to plead guilty rather than go to trial in Manhattan federal court.

-The pleas came after an Adidas executive and two recruiting insiders were convicted last fall in the scandal.
+An emotional Richardson wiped tears from his eyes after telling Judge Edgardo Ramos that he accepted bribes in 2017 to entice a recruit to attend Arizona.

 Most Read Sports Stories